50 Pages Posted: 23 Mar 2009 Last revised: 21 Apr 2021

-We examine the performance of stocks that represent managers' "Best Ideas."
-We find that the stock that active managers display the most conviction towards ex-ante, outperforms the market, as well as the other stocks in those managers' portfolios, by approximately 1.6 to 2.1 percent per quarter depending on the benchmark employed.
-The results for managers' other high-conviction investments (e.g. top five stocks) are also strong.
-The other stocks managers hold do not exhibit significant outperformance.
-This leads us to two conclusions.
-First, the U.S. stock market does not appear to be efficiently priced by our risk models, since even the typical active mutual fund manager is able to identify stocks that outperform by economically and statistically large amounts.
-Second, consistent with the view of Berk and Green (2004), the organization of the money management industry appears to make it optimal for managers to introduce stocks into their portfolio that are not outperformers.
+We find that the stocks in which active mutual fund or hedge fund managers display the most conviction towards ex-ante, their “Best ideas,” outperform the market, as well as the other stocks in those managers' portfolios, by approximately 2.8 to 4.5 percent per year, depending on the benchmark employed.
+The vast majority of the other stocks managers hold do not exhibit significant outperformance.
+Thus, the organization of the money management industry appears to make it optimal for managers to introduce stocks into their portfolio that are not outperformers.
 We argue that investors would benefit if managers held more concentrated portfolios.

 Keywords: mutual funds, managerial skill, market efficiency

 Suggested Citation: Suggested Citation